 Solarpunk Futures is a 10-minute rules-light, role-playing game where players imagine the pathways to a desirable world from the perspective of a utopian future.
 Through dialogue and collaborative worldbuilding, collective and visionary narratives emerge of a new society, along with plausible scenarios for how to get there.
 This game is a project by Solarpunk Surf Club.
 Available right now is a downloadable gamebook and cards.

-Valence by Science Ninjas: Valence is a fun card game that uses simple math, colors, and cartoon ninjas to teach kids (8+) chemistry!
+Valence (8 and above) by Science Ninjas: Valence is a fun card game that uses simple math, colors, and cartoon ninjas to teach kids (8+) chemistry!
 Players use more than 25 different molecules to interact with each other and win the game!
 Associated also with a comic.